 - E-Cig FAQ

-What is the difference between e-juice and e-liquid?
+What is the Difference Between E-Juice and eLiquid?

-Our e-liquid is made from four ingredients; PG (propylene glycol), VG ( vegetable glycerin), flavoring, and nicotine (optional).
 Both propylene glycol and vegetable glycerin are non-toxic organic compounds and considered safe for consumption.
 In fact, they are widely used in a variety of commercially available foods.

-The ratio of VG to PG will have an effect on the consistency of your e-liquid.
+The ratio of VG to PG will have an effect on the consistency of your eLiquid.
 VG is a thicker solution, compared to PG.
 The thicker the fluid, the larger the "clouds" one can produce, also known as vapor production.
 A solution that is 50% VG / 50% PG is going to be a thin fluid.
 A solution that is 80% VG / 20% PG is going to be a very thick fluid.

 Higher PG solutions will deliver more of the "throat hit" experience that is similar to a cigarette.
 A 50% VG / 50% PG solution will deliver much more throat hit, than an 80% VG / 20% PG solution.

-For beginners new to vaping, using a common e-cig setup such as an eGo device, we generally recommend the following rule of thumb depending on your previous level of smoking.
+For beginners new to vaping, using a common e-cig setup such as an eGo device, we generally recommend the following rule of thumb depending on your previous level of smoking:

-What is "steeping"?
+What is Steeping?

 Steeping in reference to e-liquid, is the natural oxidation process that occurs over time that allows it to reach its full flavor.
-Typically this can be achieved just by playing the waiting game.
+Typically, this can be achieved just by playing the waiting game.
 The longer you wait to vape your e-juice, the more the flavor develops.
 This can take anywhere from a couple days (the time spent in the mail) to a couple months, depending on the flavor.
 A good rule of thumb is the lighter the flavor, the shorter the steep time.
 Rich creamy dessert or tobacco e-liquids may take longer to steep than a light and fruity juice.
-Tobacco flavors reach their full potential around the 1 to 2 month mark and get better with age.
+Tobacco flavors reach their full potential around the 1 to 2-month mark and get better with age.